Katie10sfeldt/githubTest/javascript.md

 This is useful if we are trying to determine if some input is a number when it should be.

 See an application of this in [nan.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/nan.js)

+## Day 24 - Strings

+Strings are initialized by placing them in quotes.
+It usually contains more than one word, but can consist of just one word.

+Syntax:

+- Normal string:
+  - `I am a fun string`
+- If I want it to contain quotation marks within the string:
+  - `'I am a "fun" string';`
+  - NOTE: If I were to type `"I am a "fun" string"` the string would be cancelled out when it reached the "fun".
+- If I want a string to contain an apostrophe:
+  - `'I\'m a "fun" string';`
+  - NOTE: If I were to type `'I'm a "fun" string';` the string would be cancelled out when it reached 'm

+Properties:

+- See [string.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/string.js) for examples of properties